-A group of students have met with Mr Roper, Headteacher at Allerton Grange, in a new initiative introduced this term called ‘Hot Chocolate Friday’.
+Groups of students have met with Mr Roper, Headteacher at Allerton Grange, in a new initiative introduced this year called ‘Hot Chocolate Friday’.
 The school has a policy for positive discipline which focuses on rewarding good behaviour.
 It is embedded into school life through stamps in planners, achievement points and reward assemblies.
-The students nominated to take part in the new incentive were put forward by their Heads of Year for embracing our school values and going the extra mile.
+The students nominated to take part in the new incentive are put forward by their Heads of Year for embracing our school values and going the extra mile.

 Mr Roper said, “I wanted the opportunity to personally recognise the achievements of our students and thank them for their contribution to our wonderful school community.
 We are very good at celebrating the success of our students at Allerton Grange.
 However, I wanted an opportunity to shine the light on students who may not always achieve the highest grades or be the most talented sports person, but who are equally important and valued as individuals.”

 L-R, Maryam, Mustak, Hilda, Lola, Constance.

 Year 7 student, Constance Clark, had her hair cut off for charity.
 She has donated it the Little Princess Trust, who specialise in making real-hair wigs for children who have lost theirs through cancer treatment, or other illnesses.
 She’s raised over £150 so far.